Questions? Call0808 196 1942orMessage us

 Will more than one egg be collected?

-Yes.
-We aim to collect a minimum of four eggs per donation, but this can be a much higher number.
-We cannot guarantee how many eggs will go on to fertilise, create embryos, achieve an ongoing pregnancy or result in a live birth for the recipient.
+Yes, we aim to collect a minimum of four eggs per donation, though it’s often possible to retrieve a much higher number.
+However, we cannot guarantee how many eggs will fertilise, develop into embryos, lead to an ongoing pregnancy, or result in a live birth for the recipient.

 How soon after giving birth can I donate?